-For instance, some students end up getting loans that have a variable interest rate: in other words, their loan-interest rate is set at a fixed percentage.
+For instance, some students end up getting loans that have a variable interest rate: in other words, their loan-interest rate is not set at a fixed percentage.

 That can be a source of concern for quite a few people, especially if the interest rate suddenly jumps higher than what you’re capable of paying.

 When refinancing, you can switch from having a variable interest rate to a fixed one.

 - Fuse Multiple Student Loans Into Only One

 Refinancing has the added benefit of consolidating all the student loans that you may have into just one.

 Sometimes, if you have multiple loans, it can be a bit taxing to have to keep track of all of them.

 By refinancing your debt into one loan, you’ll be ‘putting all your eggs in one basket’ so that you don’t run the risk of leaving one behind.

 Step 5: Student Loan Interest Deductions & You

 A huge part of the challenge in paying back loans is interest.